Our Shared Values

 We demonstrate this by…

-• Recognizing that we are all on our own journeys that may require different levels of support and being understanding of the fact that others may receive things that we don’t need.
+- Recognizing that we are all on our own journeys that may require different levels of support and understanding that others may receive support that we don’t need.

 We are a respectful, supportive, and positive community where individuals can build meaningful and lasting connections with one another.